 Heat a non-stick pan or cast iron pan over medium-high heat with a coating of vegetable oil.

 Add tofu circles once hot and fry for about 3 minutes on the first side.
-Season with sea salt and ground pepper just before flipping.
+Season with sea salt and ground black pepper just before flipping.
 Then flip the circles of tofu and fry for another 2 to 3 minutes until golden brown and crispy.
 Remove the circles onto some paper towel and set aside.

 Keep the pan over medium-high heat and add 2 tablespoons of vegan butter as well as the sliced onions and mushrooms.
 Sauté only stirring occasionally to allow the onions and mushrooms to caramelize for about 10 minutes.

 Meanwhile, cut the biscuits in half and butter them.
 Once the onions and mushrooms are looking good and pretty much cooked and caramelized, place the biscuits butter side down on top of the onions and mushrooms and place a lid on the pan for 1 to 2 minutes to allow the biscuits to heat through and get soft.
 Remove them from the pan.
 Then toss spinach into the onions and mushrooms, stir to combine, and turn off the heat.
 Place the lid on the pan and the spinach will wilt in a few minutes.